Are you a new ecommerce brand, hungry to start making sales?

 What do I mean?
 Well, if I wanted to buy those earrings, I would have to write a comment.
 But there are no specific instructions for how to proceed, so there may be a lot of back and forth between me and the shop owner.

-See how clear this makes it for any potential buyers?
-You see a product you like on a post, you read the caption, you follow instructions to order.
+See how clear this makes it for any potential buyer?
+You see a product you like on a post, you read the instructions, and you follow them to order.

-Here’s another example.
+Here’s another example from Cents of Style.
 In this case, the company lets users know that the invoice will be sent directly to their inbox.
 They’ve also added an obvious “Comment to Buy” text on their image, which makes it clear to people scrolling by that this sweatshirt is for sale.

-This is a bit more vague, but when you’re creating custom orders, you need a simple way to receive information from your customer first.
+This might seem a bit vaguer, but when you’re creating custom orders, you need a simple way to receive information from your customer first.
 DMs are a great way to do this and keep the users on the platform, which means less friction for them.

 WhatsApp is another great tool to receive orders.
 Because ecommerce can reach international buyers, WhatsApp will allow you to communicate with phone numbers from anywhere in the world.